 “Irresistible…Immensely readable…Benedict and Keteyian bring us along for the ride in a whirlwind of a biography that reads honest and true” (The Wall Street Journal).
 Ultimately, Tiger Woods is “a big American story…exhilarating, depressing, tawdry, and moving in almost equal measure” (The New York Times).

 About the Author

-Armen Keteyianis a CBS News correspondent based in New York and an eleven-time Emmy Award winner, he is widely regarded as one of the finest investigative journalists in the country.
+Armen Keteyianis a CBS News correspondent based in New York and a longtime contributing correspondent to 60 Minutes.
+An eleven-time Emmy Award winner, he is widely regarded as one of the finest investigative journalists in the country.
 A former writer-reporter at Sports Illustrated, he is also the author or coauthor of ten previous books, including the New York Times bestsellers Raw Recruits and The System.
 Born and raised in Michigan, he now lives with his wife, Dede, in Fairfield, Connecticut, and San Clemente, California.

 “Irresistible . . .
 Immensely readable . . .
 The authors have laid out a saga that is part myth, part Shakespeare, part Jackie Collins. . . .
 Benedict and Keteyian bring us along for the ride in a whirlwind of a biography that reads honest and true.” —Leigh Montville, The Wall Street Journal

 “There is beauty and awe in this perfectly pitched biography . . .
 It has torque and velocity . . .
 It’s a confident and substantial book that’s nearly as sleek as a Christopher Nolan movie.
 It makes a sweet sound, like a well-struck golf ball.
 I found it exhilarating, depressing, tawdry and moving in almost equal measure.
 It’s a big American story. . . .
 The authors bring grainy new detail to almost every aspect of Woods’s life.” —Dwight Garner, The New York Times